hotelbyte/distributed-hotel-interface/Wallet-README.txt

 The paths which store your wallets database and node are different:

-The wallet (Mist) stores its data at:
+The wallet (DHI) stores its data at:
-- Mac: ~/Library/Application Support/Mist
+- Mac: ~/Library/Application Support/DHI
-- Windows: %APPDATA%\Roaming\Mist
+- Windows: %APPDATA%\Roaming\DHI
-- Linux: ~/.config/Mist
+- Linux: ~/.config/DHI

 The nodes data is stored at:
 - Mac: ~/Library/Ethereum